The Rock Scene of The Sixties

 The curly hair and gaily coloured clothes of Hendrix & co. was never seen before, the same goes for his guitar playing.
 It's not an exaggeration til call him a musical revolution.
 His playing was in a class of its own.
 At the end of the show he poured gas over the guitar and lit.
 Oh what a sight!
 Oh what a sound!

 I saw Hendrix three times in Copenhagen, the first being by far the best.
 Second time he was in a good mood, ending the show by saying "Thank You!" with his guitar.
-Third time he looked like a shadow.
+Third time he looked like a shadow of himself.
 Three months later he died.

 His death, though, was not a mystery.
 He worked too hard, slept too little, smoke a lot of God knows what.
 Musically he had waved goodbye a long time ago.
 It had all turned into business and routine - he had lost his enthusiasm.